|How should Karo syrup be stored?|

 Do other brands of corn syrup currently contain high fructose corn syrup and if so, how can I tell?

-Yes.
-Karo is currently the only leading national brand of corn syrup that contains 0 grams of high fructose corn syrup.
+Karo is currently the only leading national brand of corn syrup that has removed high fructose corn syrup.
 Many other brands of corn syrup do contain high fructose corn syrup.
-Check the ingredient list on the back of the package where high fructose corn syrup must be listed if it is in the product.
-You can also look for Karo's package labels that clearly announce "0 grams high fructose corn syrup."
-If you're looking to avoid high fructose corn syrup, you'll get Karo's premium quality and performance with a guarantee of 0 grams high fructose corn syrup.
+Check the ingredient list on the package where high fructose corn syrup must be listed if it is in the product.
+You can also look for Karo's package labels that clearly announce "0 grams High Fructose Corn Syrup."

 What is the gluten status of Karo?